DanielSousa01/fcul-mei/PPC/Assignments/Reports/KnapsackProblem/knapsack.md

 ## What was your experimental setup?
 Include all relevant details

-The experimental setup for evaluating the performance of the genetic algorithm implementations involved the following key components:
+The experimental setup for evaluating the performance of the algorithm implementations involved the following key components:

 - **Hardware**: The machine used for testing is equipped with an AMD Ryzen 7 processor featuring 8 physical cores and 16 logical processors (hyperthreading enabled), along with 16GB of RAM.
 This configuration allows for testing various thread counts up to 16.
 - **Operating System**: The experiments were conducted on a 64-bit version of Windows 11.